SvenjaCSch/alpaca_telegram_chatbot/README.md

 The responses are raw but promising for further research.
 Some challenges persisted across conversation types and scenarios like the bot not finishing sentences or creating a whole dialogue part by itself.
 Addressing these challenges in the future will be important as they directly influence users’ comprehension and interaction experience.

+#### Correlations between the prompts and the evaluation scores
+Different prompt variables were designed at first because we hypothesised that the gender role may have impact on the conversation quality, given that there may be stereotypical thoughts that "female" is usally a better listener or counsellor than a "male".
+In our results, there seems no such correlation between the gender role and the their evaluation scores, and the prompts with male role even ranked the highest in confused and scared scenarios.

+The prompt varied in the role of friend and assistant for the same reason.
+However, prompts with assistant role scored as well as prompts with friend role.
+From the results we predicted that these two variables had no obvious impact on the conversation quality of a chatbot in providing emotional support.

 #### Empathy Aspects

 Empathy aspects are crucial in human interactions since they contribute to developing trust and understanding.
 In our scenario, they help reflect the ability of the chatbot to respond to users' emotions and concerns.
 The data evaluated suggests that there is a positive correlation between the presence of empathy aspects and a higher evaluation score.
 Furthermore, it can lead to the assumption that a variety of empathy acts may lead to a higher evaluation score.
 Still, the numbers are mixed and range between six and 14 across the highest-rated evaluations.
 Even though the number of empathy acts could depend on the total words spoken, which might explain why there is such a difference in those acts, there are still some deviations.
 For example, when looking at the scared scenario, there are conversations with many words and not as many empathy acts, but also conversations with a few words and comparably many empathy acts.
 Overall, there is a tendency toward the more words spoken by the bot, the more empathy acts are expressed, and the higher the empathy acts, the better the evaluation score.
 This can lead to the assumption that the accuracy of the response or relevance of information plays a role in whether the chatbot shows itself as empathic or not.